parisepigenetics/RASflow_EDC/README.md

 In order to remove the lock, run:

 ```
-[username@clust-slurm-client RASflow_IFB]$ sbatch Unlock.sh
+[username@clust-slurm-client RASflow_EDC]$ sbatch Unlock.sh
 ```

 Then you can restart your workflow.

-### Storage space
+## Storage space
 Sometimes you may reach the quota you have for your project.
 To check the quota, run:

 ```
-[username@clust-slurm-client RASflow_IFB]$ lfsgetquota YourProjectName
+[username@clust-slurm-client RASflow_EDC]$ lfsgetquota YourProjectName
 ```

 In principle it should raise an error, but sometimes it doesn't and it's hard to find out what is the problem.
 So if a task fails with no error (typically mapping or counting), try to make more space (or ask for more space on [Community support](https://community.cluster.france-bioinformatique.fr)) before trying again.

 ---

-## Good practice
+# Good practice
 - Always save **job ID** or the **dateTtime** (ie 20200615T1540) in your notes when launching `Workflow_<cluster>.sh`.
 It's easier to find the outputs you're interested in days/weeks/months/years later.

 ---

-## Juggling with several projects
+# Juggling with several projects
-If you work on several projects [as defined by IFB cluster documentation], you can either
+If you work on several projects [as defined by cluster documentation], you can either
-- have one independant installation of RASflow_IFB / project with its own Conda environment.
-To do that, git clone RASflow_IFB repository in each project.
+- have one independant installation of RASflow_EDC / project with its own Conda environment.
+To do that, git clone RASflow_EDC repository in each project.
 The Conda environment will be built again for each project, which takes ~30 min and uses ~12 G of space.
-- have an independant RASflow_IFB folder, but share the Conda environment.
-To do that, git clone RASflow_IFB repository in each project, but, before running any analysis, create a symbolic link of the `.snakemake` from your first project:
+- have an independant RASflow_EDC folder, but share the Conda environment.
+To do that, git clone RASflow_EDC repository in each project, but, before running any analysis, create a symbolic link of the `.snakemake` from your first project:
 ```
-[username@clust-slurm-client PROJECT2]$ cd RASflow_IFB
+[username@clust-slurm-client PROJECT2]$ cd RASflow_EDC
-[username@clust-slurm-client RASflow_IFB]$ ln -s /shared/projects/YourFirstProjectName/RASflow_IFB/.snakemake/ .snakemake
+[username@clust-slurm-client RASflow_EDC]$ ln -s /shared/projects/YourFirstProjectName/RASflow_EDC/.snakemake/ .snakemake
 ```
-- Have only one RASflow_IFB folder and start all your analysis from the same project, but reading input files and writing result files in a different project.
+- Have only one RASflow_EDC folder and start all your analysis from the same project, but reading input files and writing result files in a different project.

-I will see with IFB core cluster people if this is possible to make it available as a module.
+I will see with cluster managers if this is possible to make it available as a module.

 ---
-## Tricks
+# Tricks

-### Make aliases
+## Make aliases
 To save time avoiding typing long commands again and again, you can add aliases to your `.bashrc` file (change only the aliases, unless you know what you're doing).

 ```